johnwr-response/ngrx-course/LOCAL_NOTES.md

 - Why NgRx Data?
 New Section Introduction
 - Setting Up NgRx Data in a Lazy Loaded Module
 - How Does NgRx Data Work?
 Transparent Fetching Data In Action
+- NgRx Custom Data Service - Fetching Data From the Backend

 # Commands
 ```